Anthony64M/Gallery/README.md

 ```

-- Open the browser and navigate to http://127.0.0.1:8000/ to see the application in action
+- Open the browser and navigate to http://127.0.0.1:8000/ to see the lication in action

 ## Technologies Used